 We suggest that you uninstall the previous version of CADS Revit SCIA Engineer link before starting the installation of the latest version of CADS Revit SCIA Engineer link.
 The mapping databases is updated in the latest version of CADS Revit SCIA Engineer link (2018.0).
-If you wish to use any of the existing databases or any pre-defined customised databases, please copy them into the folder C:\ProgramData\CADS\Revit to Scia Engineer\Revit 20xx\Mapping Databases.
-Please note that the user table created in the previous versions of CADS Revit SCIA Engineer link cannot be used with the new version.
+If you wish to use any of the existing databases or any pre-defined custom databases, you may use the "Import database" option in the Mapping tables to import the user tables.

-2 Work flow 2.1 Revit Architecture model to SCIA Engineer round trip In the instance where you have to use a project created in Revit Architecture to create the Revit Structural model it is advisable that you use the Link Revit command and the Copy and Monitor feature to produce your own model in Autodesk Revit using the default Structural template.
+2 Work flow 2.1 Revit Architecture model to SCIA Engineer round trip In the instance where you have to use a project created in Revit Architecture to create the Revit Structural model it is advisable that you use the Link Revit command and the Copy and Monitor feature to produce your own model in Revit using the default Structural template.
 This ensures that your model is defined correctly using Structural elements as opposed to Architectural Concept Elements.
-2.2 Revit model to SCIA Engineer round trip Create your Revit model based on the correct Structural template for the code of practice you are using.
-This ensures that the model is created using Structural elements and the Analytical model is enabled.
-The model that is exported from Autodesk Revit to SCIA Engineer is based on the Analytical stick model and not the presentation model.
+2.2 Revit model to SCIA Engineer round trip Ensure that you create your Revit model based on the correct Structural template for the code of practice you are using.
+This ensures that the model is created using Structural elements and that the Analytical model is enabled.
+The model that is exported from Revit to SCIA Engineer is based on the Analytical stick model and not the presentation model.
 2.3 SCIA Engineer to Revit round trip Models created in SCIA Engineer are based on the analytical centre line.
 When the model is transferred from SCIA Engineer to Revit the members will be transferred based on the analytical stick model created in SCIA Engineer.
 Member offsets and eccentricities will be transferred if they are supported by the particular elements in Revit.
-Where these offsets and eccentricities are not supported a warning message will be issued in the transfer log file in CADS Revit SCIA Engineer link.
+Where these offsets and eccentricities are not supported, a warning message will be issued in the transfer log file in CADS Revit SCIA Engineer link.
 These individual elements will need to have the eccentricities applied manually in Revit to create the correct presentation model and corresponding general arrangement drawings.

-3 Creating the Revit model Listed below are some suggestions that will help optimise the transfer of the Revit model to SCIA Engineer.
+3 Revit model Listed below are some suggestions that will help optimise the transfer of the Revit model to SCIA Engineer.
 3.1 Revit template You may use your customised Structural template but ensure that the customised template is created from a default Revit Structural template deployed by a Revit installation.
 The template should be configured to use the same Units as the SCIA Engineer model.